Districts of Ethiopia

 Subdivisions of Ethiopia.
 The darkest lines indicate Regions, the lighter lines Zones, and the white lines Districts.

-Districts of Ethiopia, also called woredas (ወረዳ woreda; woreda), are the third level of the administrative divisions of Ethiopia – after zones and the regional states.
+Districts of Ethiopia, also called woredas (ወረዳ; woreda), are the third level of the administrative divisions of Ethiopia – after zones and the regional states.

 These districts are further subdivided into a number of wards called kebele neighbourhood associations, which are the smallest unit of local government in Ethiopia.

 Overview

 Districts are typically collected together into zones, which form a region; districts which are not part of a zone are designated Special Districts and function as autonomous entities.
 Districts are governed by a council whose members are directly elected to represent each kebele in the district.
 There are about 670 rural districts and about 100 urban districts.

 Terminology varies, with some people considering the urban units to be woreda, while others consider only the rural units to be woreda, referring to the others as urban or city administrations.

 Although some districts can be traced back to earliest times—for example, the Yem special woreda, the Gera and Gomma woreda which preserve the boundaries of kingdoms that were absorbed into Ethiopia, and the Mam Midrina Lalo Midir woreda of a historic province of Ethiopia (in this case, two of the districts of Menz)— many are of more recent creation.
 Beginning in 2002, more authority was passed to woreda by transferring staff and budgets from the regional governments.